gbraad-unitedstack/openstack-introduction/md/slides.md

 ## Cloud Computing

-... is a model for enabling convenient, **on-demand network access to a shared pool of configurable computing resources**.
+... is a model for enabling convenient, <span class="orange">**on-demand network access to a shared pool of configurable computing resources**</span>.

-(eg. networks, servers, storage, applications, and services) **that can be rapidly provisioned and released** with minimal management effort or service provider interaction.
+(eg. networks, servers, storage, applications, and services) <span class="lightblue">**that can be rapidly provisioned and released**</span> with minimal management effort or service provider interaction.

 [Source](http://www.nist.gov/itl/cloud/)